How To Teach Kids to Help Around the House

 I highly suggest laminating the Family Chore Chart after printing it.
 Or, you can just stick it in a page protector like I do! 😉 This way I can use a dry erase marker to write down all of the chores and adjust them each week.

-You will want to cut the Cleaning Chores printables into sections and laminate each section.
+Next, cut the Cleaning Chores printables into sections and laminate each section.
 This is obviously not necessary, but I have found it helps to keep the instructions more durable with my kids use.

 I truly believe one of the greatest gifts we can give a child is teaching them how to work.
 They WILL look back one day and thank you for giving them this gift.
 I whined and yelled and cried and complained and told my parents they were the meanest in the world…..but I grew up….and I realized just how GRATEFUL I am that they taught me how to work!